 For every player in the digital signage game, there are a multitude of ways to boost ROI in sports venues.
 The combination of the growing number of displays and an increased emphasis on fan experience is a great win for everyone who wants to root for the home team.

-Editor’s Note: Alpha Video is a member of the Digital Signage Federation, which supports and promotes the common business interests of worldwide digital signage, interactive technologies and digital out-of-home network industries.
+Editor’s Note: Full Beard Media is a member of the Digital Signage Federation, which supports and promotes the common business interests of worldwide digital signage, interactive technologies and digital out-of-home network industries.
 To learn more, go to www.digitalsignagefederation.org.